Frequently Asked Questions

 - Payment of tentative Reinstatement Cost

-After complying with the above, you will be advised if there will be any additional requirements (such as a medical examination) needed to facilitate the reinstatement of your policy.
+- Additional requirements (such as a medical examination) as may be deemed necessary to facilitate the reinstatement of your policy.